 To maintain or defend against opposition.
 The suits are valid and are being brought to vindicate legal wrongs, under both federal and state law.
 Vindicate means to justify, prove, or reinforce an idea — or to absolve from guilt.

-Trendy shag cut hairstyle with bold colors
+Trendy shag cut hairstyle for concert nights

-Edgy mohawk hairstyle with purple hue
+Edgy undercut hairstyle with rainbow colors

 To clear, as from an accusation or suspicion: